Spaceship MCP — Tools Reference

 Type & constraints: 1–500 records identifying existing records — same shapes as save, but without ttl.

 Returns{ "deleted": <number> }, the count of submitted records.
+If any record cannot be matched, the whole call fails and nothing is deleted.

 Record shapes